QingXin96/Intrinsic_image_transfer/README.md

 # Intrinsic Image Transfer

-This repository is the implementation  (in Matlab) for the paper
+This repository is the implementation  (in Matlab) for the paper:

 [**Intrinsic Image Transfer for Illumination Manipulation**](https://arxiv.org/abs/2107.00704).

-Junqing Huang,
+Junqing Huang(Junqing.Huang@UGent.be),
 [Michael Ruzhansky,
 [Qianying Zhang],
 [Haihui Wang],